 Student Body

-The student population of Dodge City Community College has stayed relatively flat over five years.
+The student population of Dodge City Community College has grown by 13% over five years.

 Total Enrollment